zvjaceslavs/intshare/Operating_Systems/Windows/template_ad_ds_monitoring_and_attack_detection/5.4/README.md

 # AD DS Monitoring and Attack Detection

-## Description

-## Overview **Template based on MS document "Best Practices for Securing Active Directory"** Items & Triggers A monitored security event pattern has occurred.
-A replay attack was detected.
-May be a harmless false positive due to misconfiguration error.
-System audit policy was changed.
-SID History was added to an account.
-An attempt to add SID History to an account failed.
-An attempt was made to set the Directory Services Restore Mode.
-Role separation enabled: Special groups have been assigned to a new logon.
-A security setting was updated on the OCSP Responder Service Possible denial-of-service (DoS) attack The audit log was cleared Administrator recovered system from CrashOnAuditFail.
-Users who are not administrators will now be allowed to log on.
-Some auditable activity might not have been recorded.
-SIDs were filtered.
-Backup of data protection master key was attempted.
-Recovery of data protection master key was attempted.
-A new trust was created to a domain.
-Kerberos policy was changed.
-Encrypted data recovery policy was changed.
-The audit policy (SACL) on an object was changed.
-Trusted domain information was modified.
-An attempt was made to reset an account’s password.

 ## Overview

 **Template based on MS document "Best Practices for Securing Active Directory"**